lingtalfi/logic-feature-suggesion/README.md

-Note: a workaround I found around this is to set my snap value to bar, then marquee select the whole automation pattern, and cmd+R (repeat) it, that's fine, but still I believe that the duplicate via alt-click should stick to snap values (because I don't see why not).
+Note: a workaround I found around this is to set my snap value to bar, then marquee select the whole automation pattern, and cmd+R (repeat) it, that's fine, but still I believe that the duplicate via alt-click should stick to the current snap value (because I don't see why not).